alwstar/AML-ICL/Nex/README.md

 The Dual View draws an interesting parallel between ICL and traditional fine-tuning:
 - ICL produces meta-gradients via forward computation
 - Fine-tuning computes gradients via backpropagation
-- Both methods apply gradients to update the model, albeit in different ways
+- Both methods apply gradients to update the model, but in different ways

 This perspective frames ICL as a form of dynamic, implicit fine-tuning during inference.